rprieto/centrify-aws-cli-utilities/PowerShell-AWS/README.md

 # AWS Powershell Utility

->These instructions are also available as Word document in the same directory.

 ## Highlights

 1. The profiles are stored in the AWS credentials file.
 Same profile can be used from AWS CLI as well Powershell commands.